kyma-project/api-gateway/docs/user/custom-resources/apirule/04-40-apirule-mutators.md

 </div>

 ### Cookie mutator
 To configure cookies, use the **cookies** mutator configuration field.
 The keys represent the names of the cookies, and each value is a string.
 As the cookie value, you can use [Envoy command operators](https://www.envoyproxy.io/docs/envoy/latest/configuration/observability/access_log/usage#command-operators).
-The configured cookies are set as `cookie`-header in the request and overwrite any existing cookies.
+The configured cookies are set as the `cookie` header in the request and overwrite any existing cookies.

 <div tabs name="api-rule" group="sample-cr">
   <details>